posos-tech/exercice_mle/README.md

 ### Testing the project

-A working project should be abble to serve a model through a local API using the following commands:
+A working project should be able to serve a model through a local API using the following commands:
 ```bash
 make train; make api
 ```